 As paper membrane loudspeakers are still used in most audio systems around the World, we hope to improve the performance by a factor 10.
 Only starting with the high-end sector would demonstrate the concept for further generalization.

 The project will engage three main partners.
 Transient Design Sweden will provide the expertise on sound-related technology and on loudspeaker benchmarking.
 Chalmers Industriteknik will provide general know-how on graphene, and will in investigate IP issues as well as other commercial and dissemination aspects.
 Applied Chemistry at Chalmers will support the project with expertise on formulation, especially cellulose based.

 The proof of concept will be done by coating a membrane with a formulation of the graphene mix.
 The effect of the coating will be assessed in terms of reduction of distortion, among other criterion.
 Effects such as coating thickness and density will be evaluated.

-Forskare vid Chalmers University of Technology, Chemistry and Chemical Engineering, Applied Chemistry
+Forskare vid Chalmers, Chemistry and Chemical Engineering, Applied Chemistry